MikelTafalla/GoodReadme_Generator/GeneratedReadme.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/MikelTafalla/GoodReadme_Generator?logo=github)

-Create a command-line application that dynamically generates a README.md from a user's input.
+Create a command-line application that dynamically generates a README.md from a user’s input.
 The user will be prompted for their GitHub username and other information pertaining to the project the README is for.

 # Table of Contents